GuideSDK Comparison

 • Uses event emitter pattern on CopilotSession + sendAndWait() blocking call

 Agor Implementation: StreamingCallbacks interface provides unified streaming for all agents.
-Claude, Gemini, and Copilot get the full typewriter experience; Codex text appears instantly once the model finishes generating.
+Claude, Gemini, Copilot, and OpenCode get the full typewriter experience; Codex text appears instantly once the model finishes generating.

 2. Stop Mid-Execution